coolacid/ComputerCraft/README.md

 MultiSensors
 ------------

-Detect players in your area by placing multiple sensors connected to an advanced computer via modems and network cables.
+Detect players in your area by placing multiple sensors connected to an advanced computer via modems and network cables
 - Place as many sensors as you see fit.
 - Displays on a Glasses Controller / Terminal Glasses HUD

 Twitchdisplay
 -------------

-Display twitch statistics in game.
-Originally by Bacon_Donut and rewriten.
+Display twitch statistics in game
-- Currently the Bacon_Donut version, but planning on some rewrites
+- Originally by Bacon_Donut and rewriten

 # Other noteworthy Repos to Follow